abapPM/abapPM/README.md

 *Note:*

-Different from other projects, a build process is required to create the standalone version which is not documented yet!
+Different from other projects, a build process is required to create the standalone version.
+This process is not automated nor is it documented yet!

 ## About